 My Blix Packa Genie cargo ebike, loaded with accessories, pictured at Zion National Park

 Electric bike as alternate, cost effective transport

 At the time we placed the order for our new ebikes, we were already out on a multi-month RV trip in a Class C motorhome.
-We weren’t towing a vehicle, so I figured the Blix Packa Genie could be our main ‘run around town’ vehicle for local trips.
-When back home, this cargo ebike would be my primary mode of local transportation.
-We live pretty close to downtown, so now we mainly only drive our Jeep at night, or for longer trips – more than a few miles.
+We weren’t towing a vehicle.
+So I figured the Blix Packa Genie could be our main ‘run around town’ vehicle for local trips.
+When back home, this cargo ebike is my primary mode of local transportation.
+We live pretty close to downtown, so now we mainly only drive our Jeep at night, or for longer trips – more than ten miles.

 Because I love to ride, being able to do both my errands AND recreational activities on a bike instead of in a car is really fun for me.
-I love that I can get in some extra exercise and fresh air, its better for the environment, and I love that it saves on fuel expenses, especially with gas being so high right now!
-I’ll admit, I was somewhat of a cycling purist who believed biking is for exercise, so it took a while for me to come around to getting an electric bike.
-But Ebikes really are such an efficient way to get around.
+I love that I can get in some extra exercise and fresh air.
+It is better for the environment, and I love that it saves on fuel expenses, especially with gas being so high right now!
+I’ll admit, I was somewhat of a cycling purist who believed biking is for exercise.
+It took a while for me to come around to getting an electric bike.
+Ebikes really are such an efficient way to get around.
 Easy to park for free, a way to avoid traffic when using bike-only routes, no fuel expenses, no registration or insurance needed (of course, bike insurance is optional).
 Plus, it’s just plain fun and good for your health, too.

 The Blix Packa Genie ebike was delivered to our Florida Keys campsite